You are here: Home / Projects / Biological control of parrot’s feather in North America

 So, what’s the problem

-Parrot feather is a noxious weed which has invaded the Lower Mainland and Vancouver Island, British Columbia and extended into the western USA, including Washington, Oregon, Idaho and California.
-In the invaded range, parrot feather has the ability to form dense impenetrable mats which affect stream flow, reduce native species’ richness, reduce water quality and habitat quality for fish and wildlife, and negatively impact human activities.
+Parrot’s feather is a noxious weed which has invaded the Lower Mainland and Vancouver Island, British Columbia and extended into the western USA, including Washington, Oregon, Idaho and California.
+In the invaded range, parrot’s feather can form dense impenetrable mats which affect stream flow, reduce native species’ richness, reduced water quality and habitat quality for fish and wildlife, and negatively impact agro-infrastruture such as irrigation as well as human activities.
 In North America, it is considered a serious weed in shallow streams, irrigation ditches, ponds and shallow lakes.
 In urban settings, it significantly increases the risk of flooding when it invades canals, ditches and storm drains that would typically divert flood waters.

 Once established, this plant is extremely difficult to control.
 Any mechanical method can fragment plants, favouring the growth and spread of this species.
 In addition, herbicides have been difficult to employ due to restrictions in use in sensitive wetland habitats and the fact that the plant has an emergent and submerged form.

-Biological control of this species was implemented in South Africa in the early 1990s with the release of the leaf-feeding flea beetle, Lysathia sp. which proved to be extremely effective and no additional agents were required.
-Despite this success, no other country has implemented biological control against this weed.
+Biological control of this species was implemented in South Africa in the early 1990s with the release of the leaf-feeding flea beetle, Lysathia cilliersae, which proved to be extremely effective, and no additional agents were required.

 What is this project doing?

-Since 2020, CABI Switzerland, in collaboration with the British Columbia Ministry of Forests, Land, Natural Resource Operations, and Rural Development, initiated a project to evaluate the potential for biological control of parrot feather in Canada, specifically the Lower Mainland.
+In 2020, CABI in Switzerland initiated a project to evaluate the potential for biological control of parrot’s feather in western North America.

-There are three potential biological control agents that are worth further investigation: the leaf-feeding flea beetle, Lysathia sp. and the stem-mining weevil, Listronotus marginicollis are species native to South America and have been developed as part of the biological control programme for parrot feather in South Africa.
-The third, a North American native weevil Phytobius vestitus, was recently identified in Louisiana damaging parrot feather to the extent that it was managing parrot feather in certain locations.
+There are three potential biological control agents worth further investigation: the leaf-feeding flea beetle, L. cillisersae and the stem-mining weevil, Listronotus marginicollis are species native to South America and have been developed as part of the biological control programme for parrot’s feather in South Africa.
+The third, a North American native weevil Phytobius vestitus, was identified in Louisiana damaging parrot’s feather to the extent that it was managing parrot feather in certain locations.
 This project aims to evaluate these agents.

 All three agents have the potential to be effective and safe biological control agents.
 However, before any agent can be considered for safe release in western North America, host-range testing of plant species, relevant to the region, will need to be conducted.